-My kids couldn’t wait to get their hands on these little bunnies and start munching on their ears.
+Our kids couldn’t wait to get their hands on an Easter bunny and start munching on the ears.
 Why is it that everyone always starts with the bunny ears?

-I know I will be making quite a few of these chocolate covered marshmallow bunnies later this month.
-Our nieces and nephews are going to love seeing these on the Easter dinner table.
+I know I will be making quite a few of these marshmallow bunnies later this month because our nieces and nephews are going to love seeing these on the Easter dinner table.

 How to make Chocolate Covered Marshmallow Bunnies:

-Items needed to make these Chocolate Covered Marshmallow Bunnies:
+Items needed to make Chocolate Covered Marshmallow Bunnies:

-More fun and easy no bake Easter treats that your kids will enjoy:
+More easy no bake Easter treats that your kids will enjoy:

 Connect with Inside BruCrew Life!
 Be sure to follow us on our social media, so you never miss a post.

 I also created a fun new Facebook group, and I would love for you to join.
 It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
 If you would like to check it out, you can request to join HERE.